SophieARoberts/SuspectSpecimensPackage/README.md

 #### Example Census Data Set

 The example data set `ExampleCensusData` contains the British Bryological Society 2021 Census Catalogue.
-This data set is used with the functions under the title "Using British Bryological Society Census Catalogue 2021 Data" above.
+The census data can be found [here](https://www.britishbryologicalsociety.org.uk/publications/census-catalogue/).
+This data set is used with the functions under the title "Using Census Catalogue Data" above.